Allergies vs. colds in children

 If your child seems to constantly have a runny nose, cough or congestion, you are not alone.

-"It's not unusual for kids to get six to eight colds per year, lasting from 10-14 days," explains Michael Lee, M.D., a pediatrician with Children's Health℠.
-"Additionally, seasonal allergies have become more prevalent.
-After the first year of life, about 15-20 percent of children suffer from allergy symptoms."
+"It's not unusual for kids to get six to eight colds per year, lasting from 10-14 days," explains Michael Lee, M.D., a pediatrician with Children's Health℠ and Professor at UT Southwestern.
+"Additionally, seasonal allergies have become more prevalent."

 So how can parents tell if it's a cold or allergies?
 Dr. Lee explains the difference between causes and symptoms in kids.

-What's the difference between a cold and allergies?
+What's the difference between a cold and allergy symptoms in children?